w3f/polkadot-wiki/docs/learn/learn-DOT-inflation.md

 future through [on-chain governance](./learn-polkadot-opengov.md).**

-It is important to understand that inflation is used to incentivize network participants and to grow the network especially in the early phases.
-Ending inflation too soon could limit growth, while ending inflation too late (after the ecosystem has reached a mature stage) could dilute the the value of your currency with no further grow for the ecosystem.
+It is important to understand that inflation is used to incentivize network participants and to grow the network, especially in the early phases.
+Ending inflation too soon could limit growth while ending inflation too late (after the ecosystem has reached a mature stage) could dilute the value of your currency with no further growth for the ecosystem.

 ## Inflation Model